2. Admission and Registration

 Applicants who feel that their grade point averages or test scores are not valid indicators of ability should explain their concerns in a letter to the graduate adviser of the program to which they are applying.

-Applicants to dual or combined programs with the School of Law must also take the Law School Admission Test (LSAT), administered by the Law School Admission Council.
-Information is available on-line and from the Law School Admission Council, P O Box 2000, Newtown PA 18940-0998.
+Applicants to joint programs with the School of Law must also take the Law School Admission Test (LSAT), administered by Law School Admission Services.
+Information is given in the Law Services Registration and Information Book, published by the Law School Admission Council.
+This publication is available from Law School Admission Services, P O Box 2000, Newtown, Pennsylvania 18940-0998.
+The council also publishes information about the LSAT at http://lsac.org/.

 The Graduate School Select Admission Program allows graduate programs to recommend academically outstanding University undergraduates for admission to seek a graduate degree.